JBZoo-CCK/JBZoo/README.md

  * Joomla!
 CMS 4.0 (on your own risk)

 ## FAQ
+### How to subsribe to updates ?
+Watch and star this repo (see buttons in the top) and Github will send you notification.
+It's easy!

 ### How to GPL previous JBZoo version <= 2.4.x ?
 First of all, we recommend you to upgrade your JBZoo to the latest paid version 2.4.x (only if you wish).
 After that just use special patch from [that repository](https://github.com/JBZoo/JBZoo-2-GPL-patches)